About Me

 Sometimes in a circle or community of peers who realise they are not alone, or equipping professionals to design and deliver trauma aware, deeply human peer support.

-And sometimes it’s narrative on a page or designing frameworks and spaces that can hold people.
+And sometimes it’s expressing myself through narrative on a page, expressive art on a canvas or designing frameworks and spaces that can hold people.

 Through my 'Gather + Belong' Circle Design Programme, I support individuals and organisations to create trauma-informed, neuro-inclusive peer spaces that are deeply human.

-I also deliver post discovery peer support circles for late discovered autistic women from across the world to explore their journey together.
-At the end of 2025 I was appointed as an Associate to co-author and deliver a PEERS framework for the £6 million NHS funded National Autism Peer Education Programme - as well as producing and hosting the podcast for the programme.
+At the end of 2025 I was appointed as an Associate to co-author and deliver a PEERS framework for the £6 million NHS funded National Autism Peer Education Programme - as well as producing and hosting the podcast for the programme and being a lead Associate on Quality Assurance.

-Alongside my creative work, I collaborate with organisations across media, healthcare, education and community sectors through consultancy, training, content and programme design.
+Alongside my creative work, I collaborate with organisations across media, healthcare, education and community sectors through my consultancy.

 Ranging from designing content for, and delivering training to hundreds of mental health professionals in the NHS as part of the National Autism Training Programme to guest lecturing the next generation of psychotherapists at UCL.